-Working-age Nigerians are engaged in some type of job for at least one hour a week, for pay or profit:

-The policymaker should be interested in the type of jobs these Nigerians are doing and how well such jobs contribute to meeting their basic needs 12.3%
+76.7% of working-age Nigerians are engaged in some type of job for at least one hour a week, for pay or profit: The policymaker should be interested in the type of jobs these Nigerians are doing and how well such jobs contribute to meeting their basic needs.

-Nigerians are underemployed

-Measurable targets with timelines need to be set to move most of the people in this category to the employed category.

-- Those with jobs who either operate their own businesses or engage in farming activities: - What type of businesses are these Nigerians doing and how well can they be termed as decent jobs?

-Shifting Focus to the Creation of Decent Jobs (Cont'd)

-Nigerian in wage employment

-Working-age Nigerians are subsistence (ownconsumed) farmers:

-- We need to determine the advantage of being in wage employment and the optimal proportion of working-age Nigerians that should be in this category.

-- It will also be important to know the degree of subsistence practice

-even among those

-farmers that are

-classified as commercial.

-Workers are employed in the informal sector:

-More information is needed on Nigerian informal sector, whether it can achieve the production, revenue, and export diversification that Nigeria desires, and how fast the sector is transitioning to being formal.
+- 12.2% are still underemployed: Measurable targets with timelines need to be set to move most of the people in this category to the employed category. - 75.4% of those with jobs operate their own businesses or engage in farming activities: What type of businesses are these Nigerians doing and how well can they be termed as decent jobs? - Only 11.8% are in wage employment: We need to determine the advantage of being in wage employment and the optimal proportion of working-age Nigerians needed in this category. - 10.6% are engaged in helping (without direct pay or profit) in a household business: This needs to be unbundled to determine if it is not a form of disguised or hidden unemployment. - 3.6% of working-age Nigerians are subsistence (own-consumed) farmers: It will also be important to know the degree of subsistence practice even among those farmers that are classified as commercial. - 92.6% of workers are employed in the informal sector: More information is needed on the Nigerian informal sector, whether it has the capacity to achieve the production, revenue, and export diversification that Nigeria desires, and how fast the sector is transitioning to being formal.
 It is equally important to determine factors pushing and keeping people in the informal sector.

-Policymaker's Dilemma Broader Economic Views
+Figure 2: Unemployment Rate Comparison of ILO and Selected Countries

+Source: ADSR Research

+- Only 2.2% are engaged as Apprentices/Interns: Given that apprenticeships and internships provide the opportunity for industry-relevant acquisition, the policymaker should be interested in whether this percentage is adequate, or a higher target should be set. - 20.1% of the working-age population is out of labour force: The policymaker will also be interested in the characteristics of workingage Nigerians that are out of labour force and the factors contributing to their being economically inactive.

+The foregoing themes are among the key implications of the NLFS that a policymaker can use to set new and realistic targets towards qualitative job creation, as against mere quantitative increase in numbers.